byuweb/byu-theme-components-lit/README.md

 This repo can be improved in several ways, including:

-- Better minification
-- Supporting indented syntax for SCSS
-- Adding a central location for SCSS variables and settings
 - CSS/SCSS for Flash of Unstyled Content (FOUC)
 - Fallback support for Edge (at least until the Chromium version comes out)